Rowandale Integrated Primary School admissions for 2020/21

 New Online Admissions

-Please ensure you complete the our Religious Affiliation Form above along with your child's birth certificate and return to the school office before 12 noon on Friday 8th February 2019.
+Please ensure you provide your child's birth certificate to the school office before 12 noon on Friday 7th February 2020.

 Integrated schools must maintain ‘reasonable numbers for both Protestant and Catholic pupils’ (Education Reform Order 1989).
 Thus in order for a school to carry integrated status the law obliges us to count the number of Catholic and Protestant children on the enrolment of the school.
 In the case of the school it is perhaps helpful to look at this as a matter of community background because regardless of whether we practise our religion or not, most of us in Northern Ireland have come from one of the two main traditions which are most commonly described as Protestant and Catholic.
 We are therefore asking you to indicate your child’s perceived cultural background.
 This is to comply with the Department of Education’s requirement for detailed community statistics for integrated schools.

 The Board of Governors will seek to reflect in the total number admitted in the current academic year an overall balance amongst all traditions and backgrounds.
 In order to achieve this aim the school will:

 reserve a maximum of 20% of places for pupils other than Protestant and Catholic.

 ensure the criteria as set out below will first be applied to members of ‘Others’ in the order set down and a maximum of 20% of the available places will be awarded to this group.

 ensure the remaining places will be divided equally between Protestant and Catholic applicants.

 In the event of less than 20% of places being awarded to ‘others’ the balance will be divided equally between Protestant and Catholic applicants.